By Nhau Mangirazi, Chinhoyi

 Of these, YaFM in Zvishavane is now operational while those in Kariba, Mutare, Gweru and Masvingo are still yet to take off the ground.

 Meanwhile, Holder said current delays in extending broadcasting licences to community radio stations were being held back by former Information Minister Jonathan Moyo’s failure to clarify what a community was.

 “The outgoing Minister of Information, Broadcasting Professor Moyo’s explanation of a community was more of a hindrance to licensing of community radio stations but I am happy to say the incumbent Doctor Christopher Mushowe and Deputy Thokozile Mathuthu are level headed and we hope we may move forward as a nation.
-The reshuffling may be a move in right direction in free press,” he added.
+The reshuffling may be a move in the right direction for free press,” he added.

-He also bemoaned the continued failure by government to implement the recommendations of the 2015 Information Media Panel of Inquiry (IMPI) report aimed at improving the state of the media in Zimbabwe.
+He also bemoaned the continued failure by the government to implement the recommendations of the 2015 Information Media Panel of Inquiry (IMPI) report aimed at improving the state of the media in Zimbabwe.